modiparth527/parth-modi.github.io/_pages/about.md

 ---
 permalink: /
-title: "🤖 Parth Modi - AI Software Developer & Healthcare ML Specialist 🏥"
+title: "🤖 Hello there !
+I am Parth"
 author_profile: true
 redirect_from:
   - /about/